Home - Diet - Vegetarian and Vegan - Tuscan Pappa al Pomodoro

 • Stale bread: Authentic Tuscan bread is a type of rustic bread that doesn’t contain salt.
 A day-old Italian-style loaf such as ciabatta or a baguette are good substitutes.
 Feel free to trim the crusts if they are too hard.

-• Water: Traditional pappa al pomodoro is made with water, but you can use vegetable broth if you like.
+• Water: Traditional pappa al pomodoro is made with a base or water and tomato juice, but you can use vegetable broth if you like.
 I think chicken stock overwhelms the pure taste of the tomatoes.

 Recipe steps